umithavare/PatikaStore/README.md

-Patika ekibi elektronik eşyaların satıldığı bir sanal bir mağaza açmaya karar verdi ve bu mağazanın ürün yönetim sistemini siz patika gönüllülerinden yapmasını ekliyor.
+The Patika team has decided to open a virtual store that sells electronic devices, and they want the product management system of this store to be developed by you, the volunteers of Patika.

-- Sanal Mağazanın adı "PatikaStore" olacaktır.
+- The name of the virtual store will be "PatikaStore."

-- Mağazada Markalar oluşturulacak ve ürünler bu markalar ile eşleşecektir.
+- Brands will be created in the store, and products will be associated with these brands.
-  - id : Markanın sistemde kayıtlı benzersiz numarası
+  - id: The unique number of the brand in the system.
-  - name : Markanın adı
+  - name: The name of the brand.
-  - Markalar listelenirken her zaman alfabe sırasıyla listelenmelidir.
+  - Brands should always be listed in alphabetical order.
-  - Markalar statik olarak kod blokları içerisinden aşağıdaki sıra ile eklenmelidir.
+  - Brands should be added statically in code blocks in the following order.

-- Markalar : Samsung, Lenovo, Apple, Huawei, Casper, Asus, HP, Xiaomi, Monster
+  - Brands: Samsung, Lenovo, Apple, Huawei, Casper, Asus, HP, Xiaomi, Monster

-- Mağazada şuan için 2 tür ürün grubu satılması planlanmaktadır : Cep Telefonları, Notebook.
-Daha sonrasında farklı ürün gruplarını eklenebilir olmalıdır.
+- Currently, two types of product categories are planned to be sold in the store: Mobile Phones and Notebooks.
+It should be possible to add different product categories later.

-- Cep Telefonu ürünlerinin özellikleri :
+- Specifications of Mobile Phone products:
-  - Ürünün sistemde kayıtlı benzersiz numarası
+  - The unique number of the product in the system.
-  - Birim fiyatı
+  - Unit price.
-  - İndirim oranı
+  - Discount rate.
-  - Stok miktarı
+  - Stock quantity.
-  - Ürün adı
+  - Product name.
-  - Marka bilgisi (Sistemde ekli olan markalar kullanılacaktır)
+  - Brand information (to be chosen from the existing brands in the system).
-  - Telefonun hafıza bilgisi (128 GB, 64 GB)
+  - Memory capacity of the phone (128 GB, 64 GB).
-  - Ekran Boyutu (6.1 Inc)
+  - Screen size (6.1 inches).
-  - Pil Gücü (4000)
+  - Battery power (4000).
-  - RAM (6 MB)
+  - RAM (6 MB).
-  - Renk (Siyah,Kırmızı,Mavi)
+  - Color (Black, Red, Blue).

-- Notebook ürünlerinin özellikleri :
+  - Specifications of Notebook products:

-  - Ürünün sistemde kayıtlı benzersiz numarası
+- The unique number of the product in the system.
-  - Birim fiyatı
+  - Unit price.
-  - İndirim oranı
+  - Discount rate.
-  - Stok miktarı
+  - Stock quantity.
-  - Ürün adı
+  - Product name.
-  - Marka bilgisi (Sistemde ekli olan markalar kullanılacaktır)
+  - Brand information (to be chosen from the existing brands in the system).
-  - Ram (8 GB)
+  - RAM (8 GB).
-  - Depolama (512 SSD)
+  - Storage (512 SSD).
-  - Ekran Boyutu (14 inç)
+  - Screen size (14 inches).

-- Kullanıcı sistem üzerinden ilgili kategorideki (Notebook, Cep Telefonları vb.) ürünleri listeyebilimeli
+  - Users should be able to list products in the relevant category (Notebook, Mobile Phones, etc.) through the system.

-- Ürünler listelenirken tablo şeklinde konsol ekranında gösterilmeli (System.out.format() kullanılabilir).
+- When listing products, they should be displayed in a tabular format on the console screen (System.out.format() can be used).

-- Kullanıcı ürün ekleyebilmeli ve ürünün grubunu (Cep Telefonu, Notebook vb.) seçebilmeli.
+- Users should be able to add products and choose the product category (Mobile Phone, Notebook, etc.).

-- Kullanıcı ürünleri benzersiz numaralarına göre silebilmeli.
+- Users should be able to delete products based on their unique numbers.

-- Kullanıcı ürünlerin benzersiz numaralarına ve markalarına göre filtreleyip listeleyebilmeli.
+- Users should be able to filter and list products based on their unique numbers and brands.

 ## Photos
 ### Notebook Listing